MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-with-tabs.md

 1. If you wish to notify an entire channel your bot can asynchronously post a message to the channel.
 Note that there is currently no way for a bot to proactively create the tab conversation if it wasn't created with the tab.

-2. If you wish to only notify the recipient or interested parties involved with the action, your bot can send a 1:1 chat message to the user.
-You should first check to see if a 1:1 conversation between your bot and the user exists.
-If not, you can call `CreateConversation` to initiate the 1:1 chat.
+2. If you wish to only notify the recipient or interested parties involved with the action, your bot can send a personal chat message to the user.
+You should first check to see if a personal conversation between your bot and the user exists.
+If not, you can call `CreateConversation` to initiate the personal chat.

 In both cases, use event notifications wisely and never spam the user with unnecessary updates.